 The park is open seven days a week;

-Last weekend in October to 31st March – 8am until 5pm (or dusk depending on the time of year)
+First weekend in October to 31st March – 8am until 5pm (or dusk depending on the time of year)

 Closed Christmas Day